ukama/ukama/nodes/apps/epcemu/README.md

-# epcemu.d
+# epcemu

-Phase-1 EPC emulator for virtual tower-node PCRF testing.
+EPC emulator for virtual tower-node PCRF testing.

 This app is starter-managed and control-plane only.
 It does not generate or forward user-plane traffic yet.